CesarPabloDominguezPrieto/cesarpablodominguezprieto.github.io/README.md

 ## About me

-I am a physicist currently doing a PhD at the Centro de Astrobiología (CAB), CSIC-INTA in Madrid.
-My research focuses on the complete chemical reaction network of the interstellar medium, analyzed through the lens of complexity science to characterize its structural and dynamical properties from a novel perspective.
-This unconventional interplay between astrochemistry, network science, and the physics of complex systems highlights the need to distinguish predictive success from parameter accuracy in astrochemical modeling.
-It also sheds light on the emergence of chemical complexity in the interstellar medium and carries significant implications for prebiotic chemistry.
+I am a physicist pursuing a PhD at the Centro de Astrobiología (CAB), CSIC-INTA in Madrid.
+My research explores the emergence of chemical complexity in the interstellar medium and its implications for prebiotic chemistry and the origins of life.

+I study the complete chemical reaction network of the interstellar medium through the lens of complexity science, aiming to characterize its structural and dynamical properties from a novel perspective.
+This unconventional interplay between astrochemistry, network science, and the physics of complex systems seeks to distinguish predictive success from parameter accuracy in astrochemical modeling.

 ## My Network